25 Best Things to Do in Hayward, WI

 The Spider Lake Lodge B&B provides is located right in the woods with a glorious rustic vibe.

 Accommodation is available in comfortable log cabins and with access to a swimming beach.

-With 9 manicured golf courses spread across a 30-mile range, this city earns its nickname as the Golf Capital of Wisconsin.
+With nine manicured golf courses spread across a 30-mile range, this city earns its nickname as the Golf Capital of Wisconsin.

 The latter also sponsors the Hayward Open, a two-day annual event organized at the start of summer.

-So if you are in the mood to tee off or spot a budding Tiger Woods in Wisconsin, Hayward is the place for you.
+So if you want to tee off or spot a budding Tiger Woods in Wisconsin, Hayward is the place for you.

-The Farmstead Creamery and Café is a pleasantly surprising farm-to-table restaurant located inside an actual barn.
+The Farmstead Creamery and Café is a pleasantly surprising farm-to-table restaurant inside a barn.